How to Stencil a Reclaimed Wood Décor Sign

 - Life is Better at the Lake stencil template or

 Start by preparing your reclaimed wood for stenciling.
 It is always important to stencil on a smooth surface.
 Crags and bumps in the wood are places where paint can pool and leak underneath the stencil template and mar the stenciled design.
 If your wood is particularly rough, sand away the bumps and snags before stenciling.

 Whether or not you need to sand your wood, be sure to clean the wood with a damp cloth.
 Dust and dirt will prevent the stencil template from adhering properly to the wooden sign while you stencil, and you don't want dirt mixing with the paint.

 Stenciling Tip: If you don't have reclaimed wood, you can easily stain new wood to look like reclaimed wood.
 Learn how to make an easy DIY vinegar stain to age new wood in our How to Stencil an Aged Wood Porch Sign tutorial.

 How to Prepare the Stencil Template

 Now it is time to prepare the stencil template.
-Spray the back of the stencil template with Repositionable Spray Adhesive, do this away from the reclaimed wood sign you will stencil.
+Spray the back of the stencil template with Repositionable Spray Adhesive, do this in a well ventilated space away from the reclaimed wood sign you will stencil (you only want the back of stencil template to be tacky).
 Hold the spray can about 6 to 8 inches away from the stencil template to spray and keep your mouth closed while spraying.